-The report, which is also valid for Virgo rising and Moon, includes two audio segments of astrology and a third (video) segment of tarot, using the Voyager Tarot by James Wanless.
+The report, which is also valid for Virgo rising and Moon, includes two segments of astrology and a third segment of Tarot.

 Here are the contents: